jeevesh415/OpenSeeker/README.md

 - **2026.03.20** 📣 We have a new batch of higher-quality, more challenging data — contact us for more information.
 - **2026.03.17** 🚀 We open-sourced OpenSeeker-v1 (all data and models).
 Using **11.7K** training examples, we fine-tuned Qwen3-30B-A3B-Thinking-2507 and achieved scores of **48.4** on BrowseComp-ZH, **29.5** on BrowseComp, **74.0** on xbench-DeepSearch, and **59.4** on WideSearch.

+## Overview

+OpenSeeker is an open-source search agent system that democratizes access to frontier search capabilities by fully open-sourcing its training data.
+This project enables researchers and developers to build, evaluate, and deploy advanced search agents for complex information-seeking tasks.

 ---

-## Overview

-OpenSeeker is an open-source search agent system that democratizes access to frontier search capabilities by fully open-sourcing its training data.This project enables researchers and developers to build, evaluate, and deploy advanced search agents for complex information-seeking tasks.

 ### 🌟 Key Achievement